How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 It’s not about you.

-If it adds to the service and allows you to arrest the atmosphere, then do it; but if it takes away from Jesus and what your primary purpose is, leave it out.
+If something adds to the service and allows you to arrest the atmosphere, then do it; but if it takes away from Jesus and what your primary purpose is, leave it out.

 God has assigned you as a worship leader to be His instrument to bring Heaven’s music to the people and to bring the people before His presence in worship.

-And in that role, it’s important to be sensitive to the Holy Spirit so that He can flow freely during praise and worship.
+You want to be sensitive to the Holy Spirit so He can flow freely during praise and worship.

 Our very lives are dependent on the Lord, and enough of Him is never enough!